Lash lifting has been and continues to be one of the most popular treatments of 2018 and 2019, and a profitable one at that.

 Wrong rod = bad lift

-Rods come in different sizes, therefore the trickiest part of this treatment is decided the rod size as this can really affect the lift results.
+Rods come in different sizes, therefore the trickiest part of this treatment is decided the rod size as this can really affect the lift results and leave you thinking, ‘why didn’t my lash lift curl’.
 Your training should of covered this, but the instructions in your lash lift kit will probably describe this in more detail.